UBCHREST/ablate/docs/content/development/UsingGitWithABLATE.md

 It is highly recommend that you merge your changes back into ABLATE often.
 This is done using a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests), which asks the team to review and "pull" your changes back into ABLATE from your fork/branch.
 1. Start on your feature branch outlined in [Working with Git](#working-with-git) with any changes that you would like to share.
 1. Update any documentation within the docs folder.
-1. Update or create any tests.
+1. Update and create any needed tests.
 The [GoogleTest](https://github.com/google/googletest) framework is used to control and monitor tests.
 1. Make sure that all code meets formatting requirements [Google Style Guide](https://google.github.io/styleguide/) for c++ and [PETSc Style and Usage Guide](https://docs.petsc.org/en/latest/developers/style/) for C.
     ```bash
     # To run a format check from build directory